winslosh/test-automation-recruitment-test/README.md

 Test Developer Recruitment Test
 ==================================

-Thank you for taking the time to do our technical test.
-It consists of two parts:
+:rocket:Thank you for taking the time to do our technical test.
+It consists of two parts::rocket:

 * [A technical test](#technical-test)
 * [A few technical questions](#technical-questions)

-In order to avoid bounced emails we would like you to submit your results by uploading the relevant zip file to a shared Google Drive folder.
-In order to obtain the URL for this folder, please supply your Gmail or Google-based email address to either your agent or the DIA team member who assigned you the test.

-Please make this a **single** zip file named `{yourname}-{role-applied-for}.zip` containing:
+### Before You Start
+You will be committing your code to [GitHub](http://github.com) so please create an account if you do not already have one.

+**Your project repository should include:**

+1. a folder containing the technical tests
-1. a single markdown file with the answers to the technical questions
+2. a single markdown file with the answers to the technical questions

-2. one folder containing the technical test
+:triangular_flag_on_post:Please name your repository in the format `{yourname}-{role-applied-for}`and ensure it is set to **Public** .

-## Technical Test
+## :computer:Technical Test

 We have a [demo ecommerce](http://104.42.251.168/) site that you will be using.